Table of Contents

 An Easier Way to Test and Save

-During a time where demand is up, it's a smart move to keep as much inhouse as you can.
-GemmaCert is a company that offers a portable testing device which does not alter samples but delivers test results within minutes.
+During a time when demand is up, it’s a smart move to keep as much in-house as you can.
+GemmaCert is a company that offers a portable cannabis testing device that does not alter samples but delivers test results within minutes.
 Their technology works with spectrometry, image analysis, and machine learning to provide accurate information about the cannabinoid content in cannabis samples.

 While more substantial testing, such as heavy metals, or pesticides, must be done in a lab, the GemmaCert offers a convenient solution for cannabis centers to carry in-store.
 The GemmaCert pairs with smartphones and allows for customers to verify the information themselves.
 Due to this, the GemmaCert saves centers weeks of times that they’d have to spend waiting for lab results, and saves labs from having to deal with simple requests, such as for THC content.

 Police Finally Catching Up with Cannabis Plants

 Since the Farm Bill passed, law enforcement throughout the United States of America struggled to differentiate between hemp and medical cannabis.
 Previously, law enforcement relied on dogs, and if the dogs smelled marijuana in a truck, the police impounded the vehicle.
 While this worked when cannabis was illegal, with the legalization of hemp dogs proved inefficient.
 Police Chief John Herring, CEO of North Carolina’s HempLab, has over 25 years of experience in law enforcement.
 As a Co-Founder, he helped start HempLab to bring CompleTest into regular use.

 CompleTest is a portable cannabis testing device with accurate and repeatable results.
 Its spectroscopy-based technology allows it to identify organic and inorganic compounds within cannabis.
 After minutes, CompleTest delivers reliable results.